 Get a Library Card

-- Patrons should begin by clicking on Apply for a Library card
+- Patrons should begin by clicking Apply for a Library Card.

-- After completing the online application, patrons will need to email copies of their identification (driver’s license, state identification etc.) to email@example.com or bring them to curbside pickup service at one of our locations.
+- After completing the online application, either email copies of your identification (driver’s license, state identification etc.) to email@example.com or bring them to curbside pickup service at one of our locations.

 - If the address on the identification is incorrect, please include in your email or bring with you to curbside service something showing your name with the correct address such as a utility bill, a lease agreement, or a tax bill.

 - If you are a non-resident, the $50.00 non-resident fee can be paid online or by check through the mail once your account is set up.

 How to Apply for a Library Card in Person

-If you cannot register online, you can pick up an application for a library card at the circulation desk of any Chattanooga Public Library branch location when we reopen to the public.
-When you turn in your completed library card application at the circulation desk of any branch along with photo ID and proof of current residence.
+If you cannot register online, you can pick up an application for a library card through curbside pickup service or at any Chattanooga Public Library branch location when we reopen to the public.
+When you turn in your completed application make sure to include your photo ID and proof of current residence.
 Feel free to contact us with any questions.

 A Full Access library card is free for: